-(i) Under "Columns Header Settings", select the column number then click on the corresponding field name from the list box.
-For the data columns, the selected field name should be the element code for that data.
+- (i) Under "Columns Header Settings", select the column number and click on the correponding field name.
+For the data columns, the selected field name should be the element code for the data under that column.
 Repeat for each column.
-Make sure the correct field names are selected in order for the data to be appropriately mapped in the database,

-- (ii) Once step (i) is completed, the created header specifications can be saved in a text file to be used later for a similar file without going through the same process again.
-To save the header specifications follow the procedure described in Section 8.3.2 (ii) above, - (iii) If the header specs had earlier been saved then click "Load Header Specs" and select the file containing those header specs.
-If the correct file is selected, the columns for the displayed data table are labelled automatically as shown in Figure 64, - (iv) Once the columns are correctly named click "Load Data" to start the uploading process.
+Make sure the correct field names are selected in order for the data to be appropriately mapped in the database. - (ii) Once step (i) is completed, the created header specifications can be saved in a text file to be used later for a similar file without going through the same process again.
+To save the header specifications click "Save Header Specs" and choose a convenient location and file. - (iii) If the header specs had earlier been saved in a file then click "Load Header Specs" and select the folder that contains that file.
+If correctly specified, the columns in the displayed data table are labelled automatically as shown in Figure 64, - (iv) Once the columns are correctly named click "Load Data" to start the uploading process.
 Wait until the busy mouse pointer changes to the default.
 A message is then displaying at the bottom of the dialog in red showing the data transfer progress.

-More details on the Command buttons for the data import dialog are as follows:
+More details on the Command Buttons for the data import dialog are as follows:

-Save Header Specs - To save the created header specification to a file for future use;
+Save Header Specs - Click Save Header Specs to save the header specification as a file for future use;